 By Matt Chittock email@example.com

-Innovations: We will profile eight new products or ranges that, ideally, have not appeared in The Grocer before.
+Innovations: We will profile four new products or ranges that have ideally not appeared in The Grocer before.
 We need launch date, rsp, and a hi-res picture of each.

 - PDF, Size 0.11 mb